mct-ui/html5-boilerplate-RuneVandebuerie/README.md

 # Create 2 labo start files
-Dit is de boilerplate van Rune Vandebuerie.
+This boilerplate is from Rune Vandebuerie.